pythonuzgit/elmurodov_Natural-Language-Process/README.md

 Text classification is one of the important and typical task in supervised machine learning(ML).
 Assigning categories to documents which can be a web page, library book, media articles, galley etc. has many applications like e.g. spam filtering, email routing, sentiment analysis etc.

-This can be done with the help of Natural Language Processing and different Classification Algorithms like Naive Bayes, SVM and even Neural Networks in Python.